vm4422/vm4422.github.io/_pages/about.md

 author_profile: true
 ---

-I am a software engineer at [Meta](https://about.facebook.com/meta), working on developing machine leaning based solutions to industry-scale software engineering problems.
+I am an applied ML and software engineering researcher at [Meta](https://about.facebook.com/meta), working on developing AI-based solutions to industry-scale software engineering problems.
-My research aims to address practical problems in software development, such as bug attribution, root cause analysis, code generation/synthesis, etc. using machine learning solutions.
+My research aims to address practical problems in software development, such as code generation/synthesis, code review, bug attribution, root cause analysis, etc. using machine learning solutions.
-Recently I am interested in representation learning for various software artifacts common in large scale industrial software development.
 The projects I have worked on have found significant industrial impact at Meta.
+Meta CEO Mark Zuckerberg had highlighted CodeCompose in his public <a href=https://www.facebook.com/zuck/posts/pfbid037grHPNrrW3FfH2gmLsy8YdUJ8Mvx7fHLDsZjLXiog3sed5nAfShTPFdYwWZojSx5l>Facebook</a> and <a href=https://www.instagram.com/p/CsY3zLILjRy/>Instagram</a> channels as one of the company-level investments in AI.

 <span id="publications">